Home » Military Life » Military Communities Targeted in Digital Payment Scams

 Military Families and Digital Payment Scams

-According to the report issued by the CFPB, military communities submitted more complaints “related to payment apps” than civilians.
+According to a report issued by the CFPB, military communities have submitted more scam complaints “related to payment apps” than civilians.

 • More than 60% of all U.S. consumers will use a digital payment gateway; the popularity of these payment options makes it more likely for an average American to be approached by a scammer.